postgrespro/mmts/generations2.md

 man, we could propose
  current_gen->members & clique + me (if not in current_gen), if these nodes form majority;
  if not, we could add other nodes from clique until majority is reached.
+This is not ideal because whenever we have live majority, gen with (n/2 + 1) members will be chosen regardless of lagging state (ok if stable situation, bad if less lagging node appears later), but with more efforts we can optimize this.

-Of course, elections themselves doesn't happen instantly, and immediately after their beginning we still want to change current_gen, which shouldn't fire immediate election restart.
+Of course, elections themselves don't happen instantly, and immediately after their beginning we still want to change current_gen, which shouldn't fire immediate election restart.
 We should restart them after either some nodes died/connected or proposed gen members have changed or probably after configurable